Being unemployed is pretty common, often more than once in your career.

 Self-improvement, also known as Professional Development, is something we should all be doing anyway, whether or not we are unemployed.
 The speed of change in technology and, consequently, society is very high.
 Keeping up is not optional for your career, and it demonstrates that you are interested in improving and growing your skills and knowledge.
 It’s also a great way to build your professional network.

-5. Leverage and expand your network
+5. Leverage and expand your professional network

 Too many people tell me that they don’t have a network.
 Really?
 They never went to school with anyone, never worked with anyone, never met anyone outside their family, and don’t have anyone in their family?
 I doubt it!